nashville-software-school/bangazon-inc/book-2-platform-api/chapters/STUDENT_EXERCISES_TESTING.md

 You need to create integration tests for the following features of your Student Exercises API.

-1. Basic CRUD for Exercises
+1. Basic CRUD for Students
 1. Basic CRUD for Cohorts
 1. Basic CRUD for Instructors
 1. Basic CRUD for Exercises